 Every year, the Russian government makes an announcement about the fixed Russian holidays for the coming year.
 Whenever Russian public holidays fall on a Tuesday or Thursday, the preceding Monday is usually designated as a bridge public holiday in Russia, with a Saturday nearby then becoming a regular working day.
 If public holidays in Russia fall on a Saturday or Sunday, an additional day off may be publicly announced.

 New Year Russian bank holidays can also sometimes be extended until 7 January (Russian Orthodox Christmas), while the nearest Saturday and/or Sunday may be declared working days.
 You can check if any of the top Russian festivals fall on a national holiday in Russia, as they are a great way to experience Russian culture and regional Russian food.

 Each city in Russia also has an official founding date, with celebrations, fireworks, speeches, food and drink.
-Moscow’s City Day, for example, is usually celebrated around the first weekend of September with free concerts in Lubyanskaya square and a varied cultural programme of firework shows, theatre, cinema, farmer’s markets and other excursions.
-In 2019 Moscow will celebrate its birthday on 31 August, while St Petersburg’s City Day is held yearly on 27 May.
+Moscow’s City Day, for example, is usually celebrated around the first weekend of September with free concerts in Lubyanskaya Square and a varied cultural programme of firework shows, theatre, cinema, farmer’s markets and other excursions.
+In 2019, Moscow will celebrate its founding on 31 August, while St Petersburg’s City Day is held yearly on 27 May.

 Here is a list of Russian national holidays in 2019, as well as other important Russian holidays you should mark on your calendar:

 Easter in Russia: Religion plays an important role in many popular Russian holidays.

 - 1–4 January: New Year’s holidays;

 - Monday, 7 January: Russian Orthodox Christmas Day – the Russian Orthodox Church operates with the Julian calendar, which results in 25 December corresponding to 7 January on the Gregorian calendar;